KamWithK/AnkiconnectAndroid/README.md

             /storage/emulated/0/Android/data/com.kamwithk.ankiconnectandroid/files/android.db
             ```

-4. Setup local audio on Kiwi Browser's Yomichan.
+4. Setup local audio on Firefox Browser's Yomitan.
 (Warning: this URL is different than the one on desktop!)
     * Click on `Configure audio playback sources` and under the `Audio` section
     * Click the `Add` button (top right corner)
     * Select `Custom URL (JSON)` and copy paste the following into the `url` box (tap the code box, and then tap the button to the right to copy the text to the clipboard):